CopernicaMarketingSoftware/PHP-JS/README.md

 ## DEPENDENCIES

 PHP-JS relies on [PHP-CPP](http://www.php-cpp.com) and the [Google V8 engine](https://v8.dev/).
-It is to work with V8 version 13.6.
-We recommend compiling V8 using your system libraries, rather than the ones bundled with V8.
+It is known to work with V8 version 13.6.
+We recommend compiling V8 using GCC and your system libraries, rather than the ones bundled with V8.
 This avoids conflicts whtn installing PHP-JS as a PHP extension, as PHP itself also uses system libraries.

 Use the following flags when building V8: